 Mako Robotic-Arm Assisted Technology (Makoplasty) provides you with a personalized surgical plan based on your unique anatomy.

 First, a CT scan of the diseased hip joint is taken.
 This CT scan is uploaded into the Mako System software, where a 3D model of your hip is created.
-This 3D model is used to pre-plan and assist your orthopedic surgeon in performing your total hip replacement surgery.
+This 3D model is used to pre-plan and assist your orthopaedic surgeon in performing your total hip replacement surgery.

-In the operating room, your orthopedic surgeon follows your personalized surgical plan while preparing the bone for the implant.
+In the operating room, your orthopaedic surgeon follows your personalized surgical plan while preparing the bone for the implant.
 The surgeon guides the robotic-arm within the pre-defined area and the Mako System helps the surgeon stay within the planned boundaries that were defined when the personalized pre-operative plan was created.
 This helps to provide more accurate placement and alignment of your implant.

 Makoplasty Hip Replacement Benefits

 MAKOplasty Total Hip Arthroplasty offers the following key benefits over conventional manual procedures:

 - More Accurate Cup Placement - MAKOplasty enables pelvic cup alignment within 5 degrees of center of rotation and within 2mm of the surgical plan.
 This reduces potential for impingement, wear and dislocation.
 Impingement is the #1 cause of failure in total hip arthroplasty.

 - More Accurate Leg Length Restoration - MAKOplasty enables leg length restoration accuracy within 3mm of plan, reducing potential for discomfort and walking complications.